 But what a lot of experts fail to acknowledge is that how we treat these foods with sugar could have just as much of an impact on whether or not the kids eat a lot of them or a little.
 Because when a child is told they cannot eat something or they can only eat a small amount of it—and it’s a food that is delicious—it is very likely to make them want to eat it more.

 Our relationship with food matters.
-You can’t separate out nutrition from the context in which we eat it.
+And we can’t separate out nutrition from the context in which we eat it, which includes our anxiety around eating.

 Is Sugar Addiction Real?